Glossary

 • Any natural or legal person in the supply chain, other than the manufacturer or the importer, that makes a product with digital elements available on the Union market without affecting its properties Source: Article 3(21) of Cyber Resilience Act (draft 2022)

-• Any natural or legal person in the supply chain, other than the Provider or the Importer, that makes an AI System available on the Union market.
-Source: Article 3(7) of the EU AI Act (EU AI ACT)
+• A natural or legal person in the supply chain, other than the Provider or the Importer, that Makes an AI System Available on the Union market.
+Source: Article 3(7) of the EU AI Act #EUAIActDefinitions

 • An entity that provides:a) Publicly available recursive domain name resolution services for internet end-users; orb) Authoritative domain name resolution services for third-party use, with the exception of root nameservers.
 Source: NIS2 glossary